 In 2000, USA Volleyball presented Lagana with the Robert Lindsay Award for meritorious service to the sport's national governing body.
 In 2004, The Los Angeles Athletic Club presented Lagana with its highest honor, the "Duke Award", for outstanding contributions to club activities and sports in Los Angeles.
 In 2009, Lagana received a Certificate of Appreciation from the City of Los Angeles and Mayor Antonio Villaraigosa for community engagement and dedication, while in 2012, the California State Senate and Assembly honored him for his servant leadership.

-Lagana, his wife Eileen, and daughters Cambria (Pepperdine Class of 2017) and Cienna reside in the Los Angeles area beachside town of Pacific Palisades, where Lagana has been named the Mort Faberow Award recipient as Pacific Palisades Businessman of the Year (2007).
+Lagana, his wife Eileen, and daughters Cambria (Pepperdine Class of 2017) and Cienna reside in Pacific Palisades, where Lagana has been named the Mort Faberow Award recipient as Pacific Palisades Businessman of the Year (2007).
 The Pacific Palisades Community Council presented Lagana the 2012 Golden Sparkplug Award for his contributions to the town.